OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Create variables [Bindings, Adapters, etc]
 - Set up the UI
-- Set up LiveData observers
+- Set up ViewModel instances and LiveData observers

 `findViewById` is to **only** be used when interfacing with non-Auxio views.
 Otherwise, viewbinding should be used in all cases.
 If one needs to keep track of a viewbinding outside of `onCreateView`, then one can declare